moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/official-repository.md

   - Examples: animated custom statuses, rainbow roles, scheduled messages, automatic message responses (like a bot would to a command), mass deleting messages
 - Respect the privacy of other users.
 No logging of other users' actions or long-term scraping of the Discord API.
   - Examples: message loggers/"anti delete", message archival, read states via "hidden pixel" tracking
 - Respect the privacy of the user.
-Interactions with third party services must be clearly denoted inside of the plugin tagline or description.
+Interactions with third party services must be clearly denoted inside the extension tagline or description.
   - Examples: HTTP APIs

 If you're unsure if your extension can be submitted or not, feel free to ask!